mousewanderer/Todo_list/README.md

 Using the the tkinter module in python
 ![Screenshot 2025-01-01 000554](https://github.com/user-attachments/assets/7bec13d1-7587-443a-92bf-19c8b02732fd)
-And it manages errors

 ![Screenshot 2025-01-01 000619](https://github.com/user-attachments/assets/3bb3ae48-6e67-426e-a6b3-5e58d7998204)

-Along with some exception handling
+Also it handles errors by applying with some Exception handling

 ![Screenshot 2025-01-01 000910](https://github.com/user-attachments/assets/05bb90d3-9968-41a7-a86b-370d916435a1)